 Finding Comfort 200 Kilometers From Home

 Fortunately, FAME has the resources necessary to perform complex surgeries in a sterile environment.
-With an operating room that has all the necessary gasses for proper anesthesiology and a trained OR team, we’ve been able to provide life-saving surgical care for our patient population, including Mepashu.
-When Mepashu was being prepared for surgery, Linda, one of our anesthetists who is also from Loliondo, was able to comfort him.
-As a young Maasai, Mepashu didn’t speak Swahili yet and only spoke the local Maasai language.
+With an operating room that has all the necessary gasses for proper anesthesiology and a trained OR team, we’ve been able to provide life-saving surgical care for our patient population, including Emmanueli.
+When Emmanueli was being prepared for surgery, Linda, one of our anesthetists who is also from Loliondo, was able to comfort him.
+As a young Maasai, Emmanueli didn’t speak Swahili yet and only spoke the local Maasai language.
 Linda was able to speak to him in his local language and provide a sense of security and reassurance as he went in for his initial operation.
 For the next couple months in and out of the operating theater, Linda would become a familiar face and calming presence – a piece of home, even 200 kilometers away.